-This person is a 57-year-old survivor of the Lake Alice Child and Adolescent Unit.
+Andrew Jane is a 57-year-old survivor of the Lake Alice Child and Adolescent Unit.
 He spent time in a number of boys’ homes growing up.
 He was sent to Lake Alice Child and Adolescent Unit in 1976 after being caught running away from Holdsworth, although he was never formally admitted to Lake Alice.
-This survivor gives evidence about the abuse he suffered at Lake Alice and the lasting impacts that has had on his life, such as post-traumatic stress disorder.
+Mr Jane gives evidence about the abuse he suffered at Lake Alice and the lasting impacts that has had on his life, such as post-traumatic stress disorder.

-This person is a 61 year old survivor of the Lake Alice Child and Adolescent Unit.
+Paul Zentveld is a 61-year-old survivor of the Lake Alice Child and Adolescent Unit.
 He was admitted to the Child and Adolescent Unit five times between the ages of 13 and 15 where he was heavily medicated and routinely subjected to electroconvulsive therapy and seclusion.
 He will give evidence relating to his time at Lake Alice and the subsequent efforts he has made to seek justice for the wrongs he suffered as an adolescent.
-This survivor was one of the claimants represented by Grant Cameron in 2001.
+He was one of the claimants represented by Grant Cameron in 2001.
 He has also made various complaints to bodies such as the Victorian Medical Practitioners Board, ACC, the New Zealand Police, and the Whanganui District Health Board.
 Most recently, he took his complaint to the United Nations, and in 2017 he filed a formal complaint with the United Nations Convention Against Torture (UNCAT).
 The complaint, which alleged the New Zealand Government had failed to investigate the complaints of torture and ill-treatment against minors at Lake Alice, or hold any individual accountable, was upheld by UNCAT in 2019.

 Malcolm Burgess is a former Assistant Commissioner of the New Zealand Police who retired from the Police in 2016.
-Mr Burgess was assigned the file following Mr Reid's retirement.
 Mr Burgess will give evidence of the investigation he undertook into the complaints over the period 2006 through to 2010 and explain the decision-making process not to lay criminal charges in 2010.

 Thomas Fitzgerald is a Detective Superintendent, the Director of the Criminal Investigation Branch and the most senior investigator in the New Zealand Police.
 Detective Superintendent Fitzgerald will give evidence about the Police policies and procedures in place from 2002 - 2010 during the Police investigation into complaints about the Lake Alice Child and Adolescent Unit.
 This will include an overview of an investigation into historic allegations, and the relevant sexual assault investigation policies.
 As the only witness currently employed by and representing the Police at the public hearing, Detective Superintendent Fitzgerald will also give evidence about the previous 1977 police investigation and the work on the Lake Alice file following the 2010 decision not to prosecute, up until January 2020 when a new police investigation was launched.